Have you ever wondered how much is life insurance in Canada?

 Types of life insurance policy

 Life insurance policies are either term life insurance or permanent.
 Term life insurance offers coverage for a specified period.
-In contrast, a permanent life insurance policy covers you for life.
+In contrast, a permanent life insurance plan covers you for life.
 Many permanent life policies also include a savings component, called cash value.

 However, lifelong protection and the cash value component comes at a price.
-Premiums for a permanent life policy can cost several times more than that of a comparable term life insurance policy.
+Premiums for a permanent life policy can cost several times more than that of a comparable term life insurance plan.
 This is why it's important to explore all the choices available to you, including mortgage insurance options and consulting with a licensed advisor to understand the best policy for your needs.

 Find the best rates